the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 TOFU was not really a solution.
 TOFU can help to eliminate the very first confirmation screen but doesn’t work for subsequent devices.
 And subsequent devices happen fairly frequently in a mobile world where people reinstall or get new phones rather frequently.
 And a contact doesn’t have the possibilty of checking this for plausibility.
 If I get a »keys changed« warning on SSH I usually know if I have reinstalled the server and can ignore the warning.
 With contacts I usually don’t know if they have gotten a new phone or testing out a new client or what ever.
 This led to everyone just accepting keys all time.

 Last year I introduced »Blind Trust Before Verification« that’s sort of a middle ground between just trusting everything and »Trust on first use« and works like that.
 It will blindly trust any device on first connect.
 It will also blindly trust subsequent devices.
-In short it would do exactly what users have been doing anyway.
+In short it does exactly what users would have been doing anyway.

 But by scanning the QR code of a contact you can upgrade a »trusted« contact to a »verified« contact.
 By doing this you proof two things: 1) You know how to scan QR codes and are somewhat interested in verifying contacts and 2) you have the access to the QR code.
 Either because you know the contact in person and scan their QR code of their screen or because that contact has published the QR code on their social media or what ever.